QuickenLoans/mcp-logger/README.md

 $service->send($message);
 ```

-### Build a message with the MessageFactory
+### Using the Factory

-Alternatively, a convenience factory is provided that will allow you to pass message defaults at setup so you do not have to populate these fields every time a message is logged.
+Alternatively, a convenience factory is provided that will allow you to pass message defaults at setup so you do not
+have to populate these fields every time a message is logged.

 The factory will add `createTime`, `message`, and `level` to the message payload.

 ```php
 use MCP\DataType\Time\Clock;
 use MCP\Logger\Message\MessageFactory;